kms121999/Timer/README.md

 # Overview

 Developing this app was a great instrument in familiarizing myself with the tools and nuances of app development.
-This project has grown my knowlege base and increased my abilities as a software engineer.
+This project has grown my knowledge base and increased my abilities as a software engineer.

 This app is designed as a tool to track time spent on different projects.
 It provides the tools to create, switch between, start, and stop various projects.
 It features a simple, one-page interface providing all the mentioned functionality.